isomerpages/mlaw-marketingshopfront/_about-singapore/3-guide-to-setting-up-your-business-in-singapore.md

 ---
-title: Overview of Singapore Business Laws
+title: Guide to Setting Up Your Business in Singapore
-permalink: /about-singapore/overview-of-singapore-business-laws
+permalink: /about-singapore/guide-to-setting-up-your-business-in-singapore
 ---

 (This is a draft write up)

-# Overview of Singapore Business Laws
+# Guide to Setting Up Your Business in Singapore
+For many years, the business world has regarded Singapore as a stable, thriving and efficient entry point into the Asian market.
+Singapore's strategic location at the crossroads of East and West has positioned the city-state as a major global business hub.
+Singapore’s location, infrastructure, workforce, legal system and business-friendly environment are fundamental factors attracting firms to set up business in Singapore.

-The following are basic legislative acts that affect all Singapore companies when they conduct business in the country.
+The following are basic legislative acts that may be of interest to parties keen on setting up business in Singapore.

 ## Setting up Business
 There are a few options foreign companies can choose from when setting up business in Singapore.